Skip to main content

 “If Ozempic is nonpreferred on your Medicaid plan, you will most likely need to try and fail a certain number of preferred drugs for a certain number of days before you can receive coverage,” Dr. Staiger says, adding that the number of drugs will vary between individual states but is typically two or three.
 Your plan may also specify which drugs can be tried.

-For example, in the state of Virginia—where Ozempic is a non-preferred drug—Dr. Staiger says Medicaid coverage for Ozempic won’t be considered unless you have an A1C of at least 6.5% along with a trial and failure of two preferred GLP-1 drugs, such as Victoza and Trulicity.
-But in Ohio, he adds, you need a trial and failure of three preferred drugs for at least 120 days before nonpreferred drugs like Ozempic will be considered.
+For example, in the state of Virginia—where Ozempic is a non-preferred drug—Dr. Staiger says Medicaid coverage for Ozempic won’t be considered unless you have an A1C of at least 6.5% and have first tried two preferred GLP-1 drugs, such as Victoza and Trulicity.
+But in Ohio, he adds, you need to have tried and failed three preferred drugs for at least 120 days before nonpreferred drugs like Ozempic will be considered.

 The eligibility requirements may be different in your state, so it’s important to check your specific insurance plan.